 Welcome to my personal website.
 Here you’ll find up to date information about my research and various projects.
 If you want to know more or would like to collaborate, please don’t hesitate to get in touch.
 I am always interested in hearing from fellow researchers!

-My research straddles the fields of medieval history, literary analysis, philology, manuscript studies, and religious studies, with a focus on the insular world primarily.
-In recent years, the concepts of personal eschatology, time, and transmission have played a leading role in my research.
+My research straddles the fields of medieval history, literary analysis, philology, manuscript studies, and religious studies, with a focus on the insular world.
+The concepts of personal eschatology, time, and the transmission of texts, manuscripts, and ideas have played a leading role in my research to date.
+My work primarily concerns Old Irish and Latin material, but also occasionally touches on Old English and medieval Dutch literature.
+In addition, I have an interest in the (historical) philosophy of education and in Higher Education in 20th century Ireland.

-My work, broadly speaking, falls under the history of Christianity, with a primary focus on the language, literature, history and manuscript culture of early Medieval Ireland and Anglo-Saxon England.
-My areas of expertise include:
+My teaching interests ecompass the history of Christianity, the language, literature, history and manuscript culture of early Medieval Ireland and Anglo-Saxon England, and the philosophy of education.
+However, I have also taught assessment, medieval Dutch literature, Dutch language history and modern Dutch.

 – Old and Middle Irish and the history of the language